Kingxukai/linux/Documentation/networking/l2tp.rst

 like this:

     1) Create a tunnel socket.
-Exchange L2TP control protocol messages with the peer over that socket in order to establish a tunnel.
+Exchange L2TP control protocol messages with the woke peer over that socket in order to establish a tunnel.

-    2) Create a tunnel context in the kernel, using information obtained from the peer using the control protocol messages.
+    2) Create a tunnel context in the woke kernel, using information obtained from the woke peer using the woke control protocol messages.

-    3) Exchange L2TP control protocol messages with the peer over the tunnel socket in order to establish a session.
+    3) Exchange L2TP control protocol messages with the woke peer over the tunnel socket in order to establish a session.

-    4) Create a session context in the kernel using information obtained from the peer using the control protocol messages.
+    4) Create a session context in the woke kernel using information obtained from the woke peer using the woke control protocol messages.

 L2TP APIs
 =========

-This section documents each userspace API of the L2TP subsystem.
+This section documents each userspace API of the woke L2TP subsystem.

 Tunnel Sockets
 --------------

 L2TPv2 always uses UDP.
 L2TPv3 may use UDP or IP encapsulation.

-To create a tunnel socket for use by L2TP, the standard POSIX socket API is used.
+To create a tunnel socket for use by L2TP, the woke standard POSIX socket API is used.

 For example, for a tunnel using IPv4 addresses and UDP encapsulation::